 - How/when are we asking for referrals?

-- How/when are we up-selling before project completion?
+- What/when are our upselling opportunities before or after project completion?

 - How do we guarantee the customer is smiling when they pay the final bill?